rionshin/HomeKitInfluxGrafana/README.md

 ###  You need a linux machine(VM, raspberry pi,etc), SSL certificate (not self signed)

+I have homebridge image installed on Raspberry PI4, you can install stardart debian, or rasbian, you need linux instace :)

+##Lets START:

 Install Docker and Portainer ,  you can watch this amazing guide https://www.youtube.com/watch?v=kykvC2cGlNQ&t=0s  and you can use part of his scripts to easy install what you need.

 Connect to SSH to your linux machine and run :